mvs834/Yandex.Practicum/DA 04 Telecom tariff analysis/README.md

 - Seconds have been rounded to minutes.
 - New columns have been calculated: revenue from calls, SMS and Internet, as well as total revenue including subscription fees.

-### Data analysis
+### Exploratory Data Analysis
 - The mean value of the "Ultra" tariff plan in the sample is higher than that of the "Smart" plan.
 - The standard deviation of the "Ultra" tariff plan in the sample is higher than that of the "Smart" plan.
 - The distributions are similar, but the sample for the "Ultra" plan has a greater positive skewness, although the value of the first quartile is lower than that of the "Smart" plan.

-### Hypothesis testing
+### Hypothesis Testing

-- Revenue by tariff plans:
+Revenue by tariff plans:
-Null hypothesis: The average revenue of users on the "Ultra" and "Smart" tariff plans is the same.
+- Null hypothesis: The average revenue of users on the "Ultra" and "Smart" tariff plans is the same.
-Alternative hypothesis: The average revenue of users on the "Ultra" and "Smart" tariff plans is different.
+- Alternative hypothesis: The average revenue of users on the "Ultra" and "Smart" tariff plans is different.

-- Revenue by cities:
+Revenue by cities:
-Null hypothesis: The average revenue of users from Moscow is not different from the revenue of users from other regions.
+- Null hypothesis: The average revenue of users from Moscow is not different from the revenue of users from other regions.
-Alternative hypothesis: The average revenue of users from Moscow is different from the revenue of users from other regions.
+- Alternative hypothesis: The average revenue of users from Moscow is different from the revenue of users from other regions.

-## Skills and tools

-- **python**
-- **pandas**
-- **numpy**
-- scipy.**stats**

-## Summary
+## Conclusion

 The input data for "duration" and "mb_used" have a left-skewed distribution that approximates a Poisson distribution.
 This is an expected distribution for data reflecting the duration of events.